LiveHelperChat/doc/docs/bot/rasa-integration.md

 ---
 id: rasa-integration
-sidebar_label: Rasa integration
+sidebar_label: Rasa integration (chatbot)
-title: Integrating Rasa into Live Helper Chat
+title: Integrating Rasa into Live Helper Chat (chatbot)
 ---

 Rasa is just AI bot which does all the hard work.
 Integration once you have rasa is dead simple.
 Once you have `Rasa` running.